-- 01. Any student/s found guilty of any offense specified as an act of indiscipline or in subordination in Section (I) above, or of attempting to subvert the provision of this section (Section II Punishment) may receive one or more of the punishments listed below, as deemed sufficient by the Vice Chancellor acting in accordance with the findings and recommendation of the Disciplinary committee. - (1) A caution or severe warning. - (2) A fine, not exceeding Rs.
-500/- - (3) Recovery of any loss sustained by the university. - (4) Suspension from classes, examinations and from the use of all university facilities for a specified period. - (5) Suspension from sitting for examinations of the university for an unspecified period. - (6) Cancellation, postponement or suspension of the release of examination results for an indefinite period. - (7) Regard as having relinquished the course and/ or the university. - (8) Expulsion from the university (The imposition of any one or more of the above punishments may be suspended.
-Note that the punishment for ragging will be expulsion from the university).
+- O1.
+Any student/s found guilty of any offense specified as an act of indiscipline or in subordination in Section (I) above, or of attempting to subvert the provision of this section (Section II - Punishment) may receive one or more of the punishments listed below, as deemed sufficient by the Vice Chancellor acting in accordance with the findings and recommendation of the Disciplinary committee. - A caution or severe warning. - (2) A fine, not exceeding Rs.
+500/- - Recovery of any loss sustained by the university. - (4) Suspension from classes, examinations and from the use of all university facilities for a specified period. - (5) Suspension from sitting for examinations of the university for an unspecified period. - (6) Cancellation, postponement or suspension of the release of examination results for an indefinite period.

-- O2.
+- (7) Regard as having relinquished the course and/ or the university. - (8) Expulsion from the university (The imposition of any one or more of the above punishments may be suspended.
+Note that the punishment for ragging will be expulsion from the university). - O2.
 The Vice Chancellor may impose one or more of the punishments listed in Section II, No. 01 (1) to 97) above without holding any preliminary inquiry, and without obtaining the sanction of any other person, and so as to take immediate effect, if he has reason to believe that the actions or behavior of any students could lead to a break-down of discipline in the university or render difficulty in the normal running of the University or lead to a breach of the peace. - O3.
-Any student disaffected by the imposition upon him of one or more of the punishments listed in Section II No. 01 (1) to 97) may appeal against the punishments to the Vice Chancellor within 14 days of being notified of the same. - O4.
-The determination that the Vice-Chancellor shall make on such appeal, in consultation with the council shall be final. - O5.
-Apart from the imposition of the punishment listed in Section II No. 01 (1) to (8), if a student has been guilty of any offence referred to in Section I, the university reserves for itself the right to review and reevaluate the conduct of such student/s during his/ their period in the university, before conferring upon him any degree, diploma or certificate.
+Any student disaffected by the imposition upon him of one or more of the punishments listed in Section II No. 01 (1) to 97) may appeal against the punishments to the Vice Chancellor within 14 days of being notified of the same. - The determination that the Vice-Chancellor shall make on such appeal, in consultation with the council shall be final. - O5.
+Apart from the imposition of the punishment listed in Section II No. 01 (1) to (8), if a student has been guilty of any offence referred to in Section I, the university reserves for itself the right to review and re-evaluate the conduct of such student/s during his/ their period in the university, before conferring upon him any degree, diploma or certificate. - 06.
+Dean of the Faculty was empowered by Council for temporary suspension of a studentship for two weeks without any inquiry in any student found to be involved in the breach of the code of discipline including ragging and report same to the council.

-SECTION III
+Section III